Orbifold Hamiltonian Floer theory for global quotients: Introduction

 Our construction of orbifold Hamiltonian Floer cohomology is highly influenced by the fundamental works of Bai-Xu \cite{BX} and Rezchikov \cite{Rez}, see also \cite[Appendix]{Abouzaid-Blumberg}, who construct Hamiltonian Floer cohomology on a general symplectic manifold.
 Nonetheless, the orbifold setting throws up a number of new features, some of which we summarise here:

 \begin{enumerate} \item We construct global charts for moduli spaces of orbifold Floer cylinders; the underlying spaces of domains are spaces of orbifold curves embedded in $\bP(V)/\Gamma$ where $V$ is a faithful $\Gamma$-representation.
 (These can be understood as $\Gamma$-principal bundles in $\bP(V)$ via the technology of admissible covers \cite{ACV}.)
+Relative to the case of stable maps to a manifold, a $\Gamma$-equivariant homotopy class of maps from a Riemann surface to $\bP(V)$ plays the role of the underlying homology class, and the representation $V$ plays the role of the degree of the map.
 Boundary strata are given by nodal curves in $\bP(V)/\Gamma$, where each component is in a $\bP(V_i)/\Gamma \subset \bP(V)/\Gamma$ that is dual to a surjective morphism of $\Gamma$-representations $V^* \to V_i^*$.
-We are able to avoid any deep analysis of the boundary strata by a zig-zag trick (cf. Section \ref{s:zigzag}) but the cost is that our global lift is only homotopy coherent as opposed to strictly compatible in \cite{BX}.
+We are able to avoid any deep analysis of the boundary strata by a zig-zag trick (cf. Section \ref{s:zigzag}) but the cost is that our global lift is only homotopy coherent as opposed to strictly compatible as in \cite{BX}.

 \item As understood by Cho and Hong \cite{Cho-Hong} in orbifold Morse theory, the moduli spaces of compactified gradient flow lines are not manifolds with corners: broken flow-lines may admit several different gluings.
 We interpret this in terms of choices in identifying sets of asymptotic markers; in particular, we do obtain moduli spaces which are manifolds with corners when considering boundary strata of admissible covers labelled with suitable additional data at the nodes (cf. Section \ref{s:globalchart_cylinder} and Lemma \ref{l:realblowup}).
 As an important intermediate step, we clarify what data an admissible cover of a broken orbifold cylinder with asymptotic markers should carry (cf. Section \ref{s:orbifoldFloer}).